-Туре Purpose Forms Required WSS Any request to convert WSS funding for a position from the allocated commitment item to another to meet a school's unique needs that are not governed by existing agreements with SEA.
+Туре Purpose Forms Required WSS Any request to convert WSS funding for a position from the allocated position to another to meet a school's unique needs that are not governed by existing agreements with SEA.
 WSS form only SEA Convert WSS funding for any SEA-represented position that requires a specific provision of the collective bargaining agreement to be waived.
-WSS and SEA forms, and SAEOP plan as needed
+WSS and SEA forms